dollliandra/DollLiaSpellblade/README.md

 This list isn't meant to be exhaustive, but the Spellweaver has additional spells to assist you in your blade and spell weaving efforts.
 * *Arcane Synergy* gives you a discount on your next spell after using a Spellweaver charge.
 * *Bound Weapon* lets you choose a weapon to bond with.
 It has reduced SP costs, plus the ability to strike while bound by using a Spellweaver charge.
+* *Blade Twirl* blocks all projectiles until the end of turn.
+If you do, you gain a Spellweaver charge of its type.
+This can potentially grant one that you cannot obtain normally.
 * Etc.

 ## License